 - Height range may not suit very small dogs

-3. GORILLA GRIP Dog Bowls, Heavy Duty Stainless Steel Food and Water Bowl (2 Cups Each)
+3. GORILLA GRIP Heavy Duty Stainless Steel Dog Bowls (2 Cups Each)

-These bowls are made from heavy-duty stainless steel with a smooth, solid feel that stands up to everyday use.
-The silicone base helps keep the bowl steady and reduces noise, making them practical for both food and water.
-They’re easy to clean and suitable for a variety of feeding routines.
+These bowls have a smooth, sturdy stainless steel feel and are designed for everyday use.
+The silicone base helps minimize movement and noise, making them suitable for both food and water.
+They’re easy to clean and come in a set, which is practical for daily feeding routines.

 What We Like: